This post may contain affiliate links for which I receive a small commission.

 Minerva, Mound and Cleopatra Terrace Boardwalk

-This boardwalk section will take you past the mostly now dead terraces of Minerva and to a golden colored terrace called Mound Springs.
-Mound Springs is an abstract photographer’s heaven.
-In fact, I doubt I will ever be able to process all the abstracts I photographed in this one area!
-I am not sure why Mound Springs is not shown on the above map, maybe it’s a newer terrace.
-Anyway, it is located between Minerva and Cleopatra and is quite diverse.
+This boardwalk section will take you past the mostly now dead terraces of Minerva and to a golden colored terrace called Mound Springs which is located between Minerva and Cleopatra.

 Canary Springs from Yellowstone Loop Road

 As you drive south on Yellowstone’s Loop Road to the Upper Terraces, part of Canary Springs will be on your right facing the road.
-Across the street will be a parking area with restrooms.
-Park and walk the trail on the north side of the parking lot a short distance for the best location from which to capture early morning light on Canary Springs.
+Directly across the street are restrooms and a parking lot.
+Take a few minutes to stop and capture this view of Canary Springs.

-The second area of Mammoth Hot Springs is the Upper Terrace Drive.
-It is a 1.5 mile one way scenic but narrow road through a combination of travertine terraces, hot springs and forests.
-Pulloffs on the Upper Terrace Drive offer great sunset spots with views that look down on the entire Mammoth Hot Springs area so be sure to put this on your Yellowstone sunset list.
+The second area in Mammoth Hot Springs is the Upper Terrace Drive.
+There is a 1.5 mile one way scenic but narrow road through a combination of travertine terraces, hot springs and forests.

 Do not park off the pavement or leave the boardwalks unless clearly indicated on this drive as the ground is very hot.